 A wedding planner in Palo Alto calls on a Tuesday and asks what a porta potty actually costs.
 The honest answer is short, but it has a few moving parts.
 The base unit in San Jose runs $125 for a 4-week rental with biweekly cleaning.
 Add weekly cleaning and the price goes to $145.
 Add a built-in handwash sink to either of those and you tack on $10.
 Delivery and pickup is a flat $80, regardless of how many units.
 Same-day delivery for a tight event timeline adds $100.
 That is the whole pricing surface, and most other Bay Area companies bury one of those lines in fine print.

 After 8 years of dropping units across the South Bay, East Bay, and Peninsula, the pricing questions we get tend to fall into the same three buckets.
-This guide answers them all in one place, with the real San Jose price sheet and how the numbers shift across the rest of the Bay Area.
+This guide answers them all in one place, with the real San Jose price sheet and how the numbers work across the rest of the service area.

 What "From $125" Actually Includes